To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 Contract monitoring.
 Part of contract administration includes contract monitoring.
 The general premise of contract monitoring is for the grantee to ensure that the vendor is fulfilling the deliverables specified in the Scope of Work or, said another way, providing the services for which they are paying.
 A monitoring plan should include who will perform the monitoring, what will be monitored (at minimum, the Scope of Work), the frequency of monitoring, documentation that will be maintained to support monitoring has been conducted, and the location of the documentation.
 The plan may provide general statements that contract monitoring will be conducted and that checklists or specific monitoring requirements will be developed for each contract.
 When this type of monitoring plan is developed, the plan should include an example of each checklist that will be used.
 Please note that monitoring is more than confirming the accuracy of the invoice.

 Procurement.
-Grantees must use established procurement policies that are in line with state and federal laws and regulations.
+Grantees must use established procurement policies that are in line with applicable local, state and federal laws and regulations.

 The procurement questionnaire can be found in eGrants by going to the eGrants home page > Updates > Forms